 Diane Burke is a STEP qualified solicitor

 D Burke & Co also trading as White Rose Wills and White Rose Wills & Conveyancing is authorised and regulated by the Solicitors Regulation Authority (SRA).
 SRA No. 621233.
-This firm operates within the SRA Code of Conduct, a copy of which can be viewed at www.sra.org.uk.
+This firm operates within the SRA Standards and Regulations a copy of which can be viewed at www.sra.org.uk.

 Our VAT registration number is 284 0377 93 and VAT is payable on all our invoices (currently at the rate of 20%).
 Please note that VAT may also able be payable on disbursements, and where this is the case, it will be shown on our invoice.